download

 The objective of the Maranello team is a placement in the podium zone: points are needed for the Constructors' World Championship standings, an objective that with a little luck remains within reach.
 Jenson Button also has podium ambitions: he starts from the front row and, the only Englishman on the track, has the support of the local public.
 The Daily Mirror announced his move from BAR-Honda to Ferrari in 2006 with a princely fee: 20.000.000 pounds.
 Comment from the Maranello team:

-Jenson Button's reaction is less ironic:
+Jenson Button's reaction was less ironic:

 "I liked the article.
 I do not confirm and I do not deny.
 It's early to talk about the future, I prefer to enjoy the present".